zeljkoobrenovic/grounded-architecture/_site/manuscript/epub/2022-07-12-governance.markdown

 ![image by istock](assets/images/arch/iStock-1390608248.jpg)

-A nudge can take many forms, such as a **slight change** in the environment, a **gentle reminder**, a **positive reinforcement**, or a **default option**.
+A nudge can take many forms, such as a slight change in the environment, a gentle reminder, positive reinforcement, or a default option.
 For example, placing healthy food options at eye level in a cafeteria can nudge people to choose healthier meals.
-Or setting a default option for organ donation can increase the number of donors.
+Setting a default option for organ donation can increase the number of donors.

 The concept of a nudge was popularized by the book **"Nudge: Improving Decisions About Health, Wealth, and Happiness"** by Richard Thaler and Cass Sunstein, which argues that various cognitive biases and heuristics often influence people's decisions, and that nudges can help people overcome these biases and **make better choices**.

-Richard Thaler and Cass Sunstein also introduced the concept of **choice architecture** as a critical component of nudging.
-It refers to how the options are presented to individuals, which can significantly influence their choices.
-Choice architecture is **the design of the decision-making environment**, which includes the layout, structure, and organization of available options.
+Richard Thaler and Cass Sunstein also introduced the concept of choice architecture as a critical component of nudging.
+Choice architecture refers to how options are presented to individuals, which can significantly influence their choices.
+It is the design of the decision-making environment, which includes the layout, structure, and organization of available options.

 In IT architecture, examples of nudging include:
 * Architectural **principles** as informal decision guidelines.
-Such principles do not prescribe a solution, but can subtly guide alignement.
+Such principles do not prescribe a solution but can subtly guide alignment.
 * Recommendations for **best practices** to stimulate introduction and alignment around such practices,
 * Default options for technology choices via
 [**golden paths**](https://engineering.atspotify.com/2020/08/how-we-use-golden-paths-to-solve-fragmentation-in-our-software-ecosystem/)
-* **Highlighting** bad quality software on a [Data Foundation](#data) dashboards to create subtle pressure for people to improve it,
+* **Highlighting** bad quality software on a [Data Foundation](#data) dashboard to create subtle pressure for people to improve it,
 * Tracking of **tech debt** to create awareness about its size and lead action to reduce it,
 * **Visualizing cost trends** of cloud services per team to stimulate teams to improve the performance efficiency of their software.

 Nudges can frequently lead to better alignment and more harmonization without the negative consequences of mandates, bans, or taxation.

 Grounded Architecture is well aligned with ideas of nudging.
 I designed many [Data Foundation](#data) tools to **highlight areas and issues** we wanted (nudged) people to improve.
-And the [People Foundation](#people) can create mechanisms for sharing experiences, promoting **positive examples**, and capturing lessons learned to help people to make better, more informed decisions.
-And in the [Architecture Activities Platform](#activities-platform), I use the operating model that stimulates people to make decisions autonomously but **nudges them to stay well-aligned** and connected to the organizational strategic direction.
+The [People Foundation](#people) can create mechanisms for sharing experiences, promoting **positive examples**, and capturing lessons learned to help people make better, more informed decisions.
+In the [Architecture Activities Platform](#activities-platform), I use the operating model that stimulates people to make decisions autonomously but **nudges them to stay well-aligned** and connected to the organizational strategic direction.

 ## Taxation (Economic Incentives)